kisom/kyleisom.net/source/_posts/2014-01-22-building-a-key-server.markdown

 this was the biggest problem I'd have.

-In the end, trying to make Arx a generic key server led to the authentication system being a unwieldy.
+In the end, trying to make Arx a generic key server led to the authentication system being a unwieldy; this was another problematic component.

 ## Keyvault: storing secrets securely

-Once Arx was complete, I examined in detail and determined what went problems it faced, which led to the development of [`keyvault`](https://github.com/gokyle/keyvault).
+Once Arx was complete, I examined it in detail and determined what went problems it faced, which led to the development of [`keyvault`](https://github.com/gokyle/keyvault).

 ### The Arx post-mortem